sourcesync/deeplearning-fbcunn-torch7-teslaK40-titanblack/README.md

 ## iTorch/ConvNet_On_Cifar_GPU

-This is an iTorch script, based entirely on Soumith Chantala's excellent example [ LINK ], presented at the NextML Workshop at Galvanize SOMA in January 2015.
-I've made a few changes which demonstrate how to marshal tensors to the GPU memory.
+This is an iTorch script, based entirely on [Soumith Chantala's](https://github.com/soumith) excellent [example](https://github.com/soumith/nextml), presented at the NextML Workshop at Galvanize SOMA in January 2015.
+I've made a few changes which demonstrate how to marshal tensors to the GPU memory and how to use the GPU for optimization.

 ## iTorch/Siamese_On_Pose_GPU